endevver/mt-plugin-zencoder/readme.md

 Enter your Zencoder API key in the API Key field.

+Choose a Connection type: Zencoder's S3 bucket or FTP.
+Zencoder's S3 bucket is secure and uses private URLs, and requires no setup so is a great choice.
+FTP requires configuration but gives you complete control over the entire life of a transcoded file.

+If you choose the FTP connection, set some options:

-Zencoder places output files in an FTP location you designate.
+* Zencoder places output files in an FTP location you designate.
 Configure the username, password, and path fields with the appropriate values.

-Note that there are two path fields: FTP Destination Path and Server Destination Path.
+* Note that there are two path fields: FTP Destination Path and Server Destination Path.
 Both of these should contain absolute paths to the location Zencoder should place your transcoded files.
 The FTP user may have had a different root or home directory configured.

 After Zencoder has completed processing a job and Movable Type has turned the new files from Zencoder into Assets, there is an opportunity to notify the user